backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Labels, Selectors and Annotations.md

 ## Annotations
 - While labels and selectors are used to group and select objects whereas annotations are used to attach arbitrary **non-identifying metadata** (k8s doesn't care about this data) to objects.
 	- **Clients such as tools and libraries can retrieve this metadata and can retrieve it for configuration**.
 For example ingress controllers.
+- Annotations are present in the metadata and they are defined on the same level as labels.

-> [!important]- You can use *either labels or annotations to attach metadata to Kubernetes objects*.
+> [!important] You can use *either labels or annotations to attach metadata to Kubernetes objects*.
 Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
 In contrast, **annotations are not used to identify and select objects**.

 - Annotations are also key-value pairs (similar to labels) that can be used to *store the **unstructured information** pertaining to the Kubernetes objects*.
-	- Annotations can be used to add timestamps, commit SHA, issue tracker links, or names/information about users who are responsible for specific objects in an organisation.
+	- Annotations can be used to add timestamps, commit SHA, issue tracker links, or names/information about users who are responsible for specific objects in an organization.
 	- Annotations can also be used to *add information about client libraries or tools*.

 > [!note]- Labels are for k8s while annotations are for humans.
-> - Labels have some constraints, annotations have no constraints.
+> - Labels have some constraints (like they must be limited to 63 characters), annotations have no constraints.

 > [!caution]- While annotations do not inherently imply semantics to the Kubernetes core, it is still *possible for them to affect operation in some cases*.
 > - A good example of this is with the NGINX Ingress controller (along with other ones).